Pranesh1221/JavaScript-Coding-Practice/README.md

 The `add` function is a _memoized_ function.
 With memoization, we can cache the results of a function in order to speed up its execution.
 In this case, we create a `cache` object that stores the previously returned values.

 If we call the `addFunction` function again with the same argument, it first checks whether it has already gotten that value in its cache.
-If that's the case, the caches value will be returned, which saves on execution time.
-Else, if it's not cached, it will calculate the value and store it afterwards.
+If that\'s the case, the caches value will be returned, which saves on execution time.
+Else, if it\'s not cached, it will calculate the value and store it afterwards.

 We call the `addFunction` function three times with the same value: on the first invocation, the value of the function when `num` is equal to `10` isn\'t cached yet.
 The condition of the if-statement `num in cache` returns `false`, and the else block gets executed: `Calculated!
 20` gets logged, and the value of the result gets added to the cache object. `cache` now looks like `{ 10: 20 }`.